 Requesting a name change can easily be done during a divorce.
 According to A.R.S.
 25-325(C), a party is allowed to have a former name restored.
 The statute says that, on request by a party, the court shall order that the party’s requested former name be restored “at any time before the signing of the decree of dissolution or annulment by the court.”
 A name change can also be made in the divorce decree itself, or by amending the decree after the divorce.

 Any Former Name Can Be Restored

 Hypothetically, if a spouse met you as Sally Smith before you married and then you became Sally Jones upon marriage, Arizona law does not require you to restore the name Smith after divorce.
 Arizona law permits you to have “a” former name restored.

 In other words, a party to a divorce may choose to restore their former surname or a former spouse’s surname.

 Gender Neutral Law

 In typical divorce cases, your name will be restored as part of the final dissolution of the marriage decree.
 However, the statute expressly permits a name change to be made at any time before the court signs the decree of dissolution.

 If you want a name restored before the divorce’s conclusion, your attorney will simply file a motion with the court while the case is ongoing or your name change can be included in the decree itself.
 If you decide to change your name after the judge has already signed the decree, you will need to file a motion to amend the decree or file a separate case to change your name.

 Finally, it is worth noting that Arizona’s name change statute is gender neutral.
 Although women make up the majority of spouses who wish to restore their name, husbands may also request name restoration if they changed their name as part of the marriage.

-Contact us at Hallier Lawrence if you have any questions or concerns about restoring a former name during a divorce.
+Contact us at Hallier Stearns PLC if you have any questions or concerns about restoring a former name during a divorce.